What NOT to Plant Near Your Home: Fire-Hazard Plants to Avoid

 Some of the most common landscaping plants in Santa Cruz County are also some of the most flammable.
 They might be beautiful, easy to find at nurseries, or already growing in your yard.
 But when fire season comes, they can put your home at risk.

 What you choose not to plant near your home matters as much as what you do plant.
-In Zone 0 (0-5 feet from your home), even moderately flammable plants become hazards.
+According to CAL FIRE, Zone 0 (0-5 feet from your home) should be nearly plant-free, and even moderately flammable plants become hazards.
 In Zone 1 (5-30 feet), the wrong plant choices can create fire pathways directly to your structure.
 This guide covers the plants to avoid and why they're dangerous in fire-prone areas of Santa Cruz County.

 What Makes a Plant a Fire Hazard?